 We have a lead writer who is writing the concepts put out by Y Press Games.
 If you would like to be a writer for us you should submit your own concept for consideration.
 You do not need to be a programmer to submit a concept to us.

-We’re accepting submissions for yaoi, bara, otome, and, to a lesser degree, horror games.
+We’re accepting submissions for yaoi, bara, and otome games.
 We want to put out extremely original games.
 Your concept should not be the typical subject matter seen in most visual novels.
 No high school settings.
 No average main characters.

 We want first of their kind games with a built in audience.
 For example, Dream Daddy was one of the first of it’s kind bear dating sim for western audiences.
 It had a built in audience of gay men and yaoi fans.